tomsiewert/hetznercloud-java/README.md

 ## Compile

-You can simply compile it with Maven.
+This project uses Maven as build automation.

-Just run ``mvn clean install`` to install it in your local Maven-repository.
+Just run ``mvn clean install`` to install it in the local Maven repository cache.

 ## How to use